Sti2nd/custom-guess-who/README.md

 1. Buy a copy of the game [Guess Who?](https://en.wikipedia.org/wiki/Guess_Who%3F)
 2. Find 24 images of someone you want to have in your game.
-3. For the best result you want to cut the images to the person's head.
+3. For the best result crop the images to the person's head.
    - Tip: Cropping can be done in many applications, like the built in Photos app in Windows.
 A free app that supports setting the aspect ratio when cropping is [GIMP](https://www.gimp.org/).
    - *(Optional)* To avoid white stripes on the sides of the image (to fill the image field in the card) use the ratio `22:32` when cutting.
 4. Name the image files the name of the persons.
    - For a blank name use "blank_name" somewhere in the file name.
 You can use "blank_name1", "blank_name2", etc. for as many blank names as you want.
 5. Clone this repository and run the web app with `npm start` (after running `npm install`)
 6. Add the images to the folder `/src/faces`
-7. Print the resulting web page from your browser (CTRL + P)
+7. Print the resulting web page from your browser.
+Usually the keyboard shortcut is `CTRL + P`
    - In Chrome in the print dialog, choose "More settings" and check the checkbox "Background graphics".
-   - Tip: the cards will work best if they are stiffer than regular printer paper.
+   > Tip: the cards will work best if they are stiffer than regular printer paper.
 To achieve this you can use a thicker paper, photopaper or laminating the printer paper.
-You can also simply glue printer paper onto thicker paper if your printer cannot print it.
+You can also simply glue printer paper onto thicker paper if the printer cannot print it.
 8. Cut out the cards and play with them!

 ## Will this work for me